Donald Cammell: Painting career

-Cammell was a precociously gifted painter, winning a scholarship to the Royal Academy at the age of 16.
+Cammell was a precociously gifted painter, winning a scholarship to the Royal Academy of Arts at the age of 16.
 He subsequently studied in Florence with Annigoni and made his living as a society portrait painter.
 In 1953, one of his portraits was hailed as "society portrait of the year".

 After the end of a short-lived early marriage, he moved to New York to live with model Deborah Dixon and concentrate on painting nudes.

-Cinema career
+Filmmaking

 In 1961, Cammell moved to Paris and began writing screenplays; first, a thriller called The Touchables, then a collaboration with Harry Joe Brown Jr. called Duffy.
 This caper movie was directed by Robert Parrish in 1968 (and featured James Fox), an artistic failure that frustrated Cammell to the point that he decided to direct.
 Through his friendship with Anita Pallenberg, he came into the orbit of the Rolling Stones and moved to London.

 After Performance, he wrote a script called Ishtar that was to feature William Burroughs as a judge kidnapped while on holiday in Morocco.
 Like most of the scripts he worked on, it remained unproduced.
 His unwillingness to compromise his ideas alienated him from the Hollywood establishment that perceived him as an eccentric troublemaker.
 Several of Cammell's major frustrations involved Marlon Brando.
 In 1978, Brando invited Cammell to collaborate on a script called Fan Tan which Brando soon lost interest in; then he asked Cammell to adapt the script as a novel and again scuttled the project halfway through by losing interest.
 In 1987, Brando employed Cammell to direct a script he had written called Jericho.
 After eighteen months of work, while on pre-production in Mexico, Brando again decided he did not want to go through with the project.

 The next project Cammell managed to get made was a short called The Argument that was shot on location in the Utah desert by Vilmos Zsigmond on the sly in 1971.
 Cammell had obtained the camera on the grounds that Zsigmond was shooting tests for another film.
 This confrontation between a frustrated film director and a goddess (played by Myriam Gibril, Cammell's lover and Isis to his Osiris in Kenneth Anger's Lucifer Rising) covers many of Cammell's favourite themes, but Cammell never completed the film.
 It was rediscovered and put together by his editor, Frank Mazzola, in 1999.